 This message is issued if a printer that was successfully set up before, is no more accessable while AutoPrint in active modus, especially when running as Windows service.

-These messages may show up on newly installed Windows systems and with AutoPrint versions up to 7.01 published until Nov 2017.
+These or similar messages may show up on newly installed Windows systems and with AutoPrint versions up to 7.01 published until Nov 2017.

 Although AutoPrint comes with its own FreeImage32.dll, it needs the system MSVCR100.dll to properly handle it.